supabase/supabase/examples/simple-username-database/README.md

 # Supabase Project Documentation

 This documentation provides an overview of a JavaScript project that utilizes Supabase for the database.
-The project allows users to enter their username.It is an open-source project created by [preetsuthar17](https://github.com/preetsuthar17) and can be found on [GitHub](https://github.com/preetsuthar17).
+The project allows users to enter their username.

 ## Prerequisites
 > Setup your Supabase SQL before continuing this work.